 One of the most essential ways to let students know that you want them to make use of the Writing Center is to include a supportive statement on your syllabus, on Canvas, or on individual assignments.
 Feel free to copy the example below and paste it into your class materials.

-As you work on the writing assignments in this class, consider making an appointment at the Washington College Writing Center.
-There, you can meet with a knowledgeable peer consultant and receive one-to-one feedback on any kind of writing, at any stage in your writing process: before you begin writing, once you have started, or as you are editing a final draft.
+As you work on the writing assignments in this class, consider making a tutoring appointment with the Washington College Writing Center.
+You can meet with a knowledgeable peer tutor and receive direct feedback on any kind of writing, at any stage in your writing process: before you begin writing, once you have started, or as you are editing a final draft.
 In this exchange, you will get a new perspective on your ideas and gain some strategies to help you produce your best work.
-Every writer, no matter how experienced, can benefit from the response of a thoughtful, engaged reader.

-The Writing Center is a resource that is available to any member of the college community.
-To find out more, drop by the Center in Goldstein 106 or visit their web site at http://www.washcoll.edu/wc/offices/writing-center to schedule an appointment.
+The Writing Center is a free resource that is available to all members of the college community.

 Invite us to your class

 At any point in the semester, you can contact us to have a member of the Writing Center come by your class for a brief introduction.
-We’ll take 10-15 minutes to introduce students to our services or to remind them how to make best use of us during their writing process.
+We’ll take 10-15 minutes to introduce students to our services.
 We’d recommend that a visit like this should occur either early in the semester or a week or two before the due date for a significant assignment.

 Offer students an incentive